aws-samples/shopfloor-connectivity/docs/targets/mqtt.md

 - 8884 for MutualTLS.
 - 443 for AWS IoT Core endpoints

-In no port number is specified then the EndPoint address is searched for a training port number.
+If no port number is specified, then the [EndPoint](#endpoint) address is searched for a training port number.

 ---
 ### PrivateKey
-Path to client private key file
+The file system path to the private key file used for client authentication when using certificate-based authentication with the MQTT broker.

+Only when using certificate-based authentication (MutualTLS)

 **Type**: String

 ---
 ### PublishTimeout
-Timeout in seconds for publishing
+The maximum time in seconds to wait for a message to be published to the MQTT broker before timing out.

 **Type**: Long